jackyzha0/jackyzha0.github.io/content/posts/paid-open-source.md

 ## Funding Open Source
 I first started on BentoML[^3] as a casual contributor last summer, submitting a few decently sized PRs.
 It was almost all intrinsically motivated; I found issues that I enjoyed working on and that I knew I would learn lots from.
 Satisfied with my experience, I decided to join the team as a paid contractor expecting to just continue the type of work I was doing in the summer.
 As issue after issue piled on, I slowly started to realize just how much extra work being a maintainer meant and why it was a paid position.
 Making proposals, triaging issues, adding tests, and writing documentation took up the majority of my time.
 While I recognized it was important work, it was not work I was intrinsically motivated to do.
 Thus, to motivate people like me to get that work done, an extrinsic motivator -- in this case, money -- needed to be applied.

 How do we best incentivize maintainers to work tasks stripped of the very excitement and promise of creation that initially drew them to the project in the first place?
 There is a jarring disconnect between work that is needed versus work that is intrinsically motivated.
 This is where I believe open source funding should play a role.
-There are two main potential avenues to go about this.

 ### Funding projects
 One possibility is to fund projects directly.
 This route builds a brand around the project.
 The status of the project then transcends any single person’s contributions and becomes a tangible entity that has the brand recognition and reputation that comes with becoming an independent entity.